the-juniper-studio/gatsby-source-holidayextras/README.md

 Images are returned as an array of images
 Anything lists on the API docs as 'tripappXYZ' is now just XYZ for simplicity

+Archived products can be included in your results by adding `archived: true` ⚠️ Warning: These products are no longer sold or updated by Holiday Extras

 Extra fields include: